stvstnfrd/catcha/README.md

 ```

 ##### Create external configuration file
-If you changed the database name, username, or password you need to edit an external configuration file.
+If you changed the username or password, you need to edit an external configuration file.

 NOTE: Do NOT change the database name as there is a bug I just discovered in the Liquibase changesets that hard-codes the schema name to "catch" when dealing with foreign key contstraints.